 However, there is an exception.
 The Vietnamese people living in some areas in Vietnam, such as district 5 in Ho Chi Minh city, speak Cantonese as their first language.
 The reason is that they are Chinese-Vietnamese who have been living in Vietnam for a long time.
 About 1.13% of the Vietnamese population are Chinese-Vietnamese.

 Besides the similarities between Chinese and Vietnamese languages, there are many differences, as mentioned earlier.
-The Vietnamese language was not originated from the Chinese language but was influenced by it.
-The two languages actually belong to separate language families, and their writing systems are totally different.
 If you want to learn more Vietnamese, Mandarin, or Cantonese, try out the Ling App with entertaining games.